 7. Don’t forget to wash your back!

 Using your favourite shower gel/body cleanser, clean your entire body.
-I suggest staying away from bar soap because it leaves residue behind but if your skin doesn’t react to that, then you can if you want.
+I suggest staying away from bar soap because it leaves residue behind which isn’t good for your skin.

-Also, if you use a loofah, make sure you’re replacing it frequently because they are a breeding ground for bacteria.
+Also, if you use a loofah, make sure you’re replacing it frequently (every 3 months or so) because they are a breeding ground for bacteria.

 Make sure to get your chest and back very well to clean out any gunk (mainly conditioner run off) and reduce acne if you suffer from it in those areas.